nursatkakon/BI-REC-TR/README.md

 - ST-Gamma: Sessions following a gamma distribution
 - ST-Normal: Sessions following a normal distribution
 - ST-Uniform: Sessions following a uniform distribution
+	- session_graph_noMeasGrp - This prefix for a sessions csv file indicates the ontology expansion level "{BI}" described in the paper, that does not capture ontology neighborhood.